 - Average Lifespan: 10-15 years

-Beagle Mix Breed Profile
+Beagle Mix Dog Breed Information

 A Beagle Mix is a cross between a Beagle and another dog breed.
 Since a mix can take on any combination of traits from one or both of their parents, it’s important to ask the breeder about the other parent breed in the cross.